techie-cell/ask-my-pdf-bot/README.md

 4. **View sources** — Each answer shows which PDF and page it came from
 5. **Follow-up** — The bot remembers your conversation

-### Example Questions

-After uploading `sample_contract.pdf`:
-- *"What is the license fee?"*
-- *"Who are the parties in this agreement?"*
-- *"What happens if either party wants to terminate?"*
-- *"What is the governing law?"*

-After uploading `sample_policy.pdf`:
-- *"What are the remote work hours?"*
-- *"What equipment does the company provide?"*
-- *"What is the monthly internet stipend?"*

----

 ## ⚙️ Configuration (`.env` file)